 [Heading inserted by No. 25 of 1985 s.
 19.]

-102. Records and plans
+102. Records and plans to be kept by Corporation and may be inspected by public

 (1) The Corporation shall cause to be kept records or plans of each area in respect of which water services are provided, in such form, and with such particulars of mains, sewers, drains and other works, as the Corporation may think expedient, and cause those records or plans to be from time to time revised, and such additions made thereto as will show the works as they exist from time to time.